Eligibility & Selection

 - Novel application of digital tools, automation, or data analytics

-- Potential to transform traditional service delivery models
+- Potential to transform traditional service delivery or support models

 - Clear technological differentiation from existing solutions